Labelled seeds and the mutation group: The cluster automorphism group

-If $f$ is taken to be a direct cluster automorphism, then $Q^\sigma=Q'$, and so we can take $w\in W^+$. \end{proof}
+If $f$ is taken to be a direct cluster automorphism, then $Q^\sigma=Q'$, and so we can take $w\in \dcW$. \end{proof}

-The result of \cref{clustautthm} can be interpreted as follows.
-As noted above, the maps $\alpha_w$ take clusters to clusters and commute with mutations, so they are cluster automorphisms, but they also satisfy the stronger property of taking labelled clusters to labelled clusters.
-This means that if $(\beta_1,\dotsc,\beta_n)$ is some labelled cluster of $\mathcal{A}$, then $(f(\beta_1),\dotsc,f(\beta_n))$ is a labelled cluster of $\mathcal{A}$.
+The conclusion of \Cref{clustautthm} would not hold if $M_n$ was replaced by the free group on $n$ involutions.
+As noted above, the maps $\waut{w}$ take clusters to clusters and commute with mutations, so they are cluster automorphisms, but they also satisfy the stronger property of taking labelled clusters to labelled clusters.
+This means that if $(\beta_1,\dotsc,\beta_n)$ is some labelled cluster of $\cA$, then $(f(\beta_1),\dotsc,f(\beta_n))$ is a labelled cluster of $\cA$.
 A priori, cluster automorphisms need only take labelled clusters to permutations of labelled clusters, but the presence of permutations in $M_n$ means that any permutation of a labelled cluster from a mutation class is also a labelled cluster from that mutation class, so in fact the stronger property also holds.

-The isomorphism classes of the groups $\Aut{\mathcal{A}}$ and $\Aut^+{\mathcal{A}}$ for all Dynkin and affine types are shown in \cite[Table~1]{assemcluster}, and so this table provides isomorphism classes for the groups $W$ and $W^+$ for these types.
+The isomorphism classes of the groups $\cAut{\cA}$ and $\dircAut{\cA}$ for all Dynkin and affine types are shown in \cite{assemcluster}*{Table~1}, and so this table provides isomorphism classes for the groups $\cW$ and $\dcW$ for these types.

-\begin{cor} The group $\Aut^+{\mathcal{A}}$ of direct cluster automorphisms of a cluster algebra $\mathcal{A}$ is isomorphic to each point group $\Aut_{\CMG(\mathcal{S})}(Q)$ in the cluster modular groupoid $\CMG(\mathcal{S})$, for $\mathcal{S}$ the set of labelled seeds of $\mathcal{A}$. \end{cor} \begin{proof} By \cref{cmgthm}, $\CMG(\mathcal{S})$ is isomorphic to $W^+\backslash\mathcal{S}$, so if $x$ is any labelled seed of $\mathcal{A}$ with quiver $Q$, then
+\begin{cor} The group $\dircAut{\cA}$ of direct cluster automorphisms of a cluster algebra $\cA$ is isomorphic to each point group $\Aut_{\CMG(\cS)}(Q)$ in the cluster modular groupoid $\CMG(\cS)$, for $\cS$ the set of labelled seeds of $\cA$. \end{cor} \begin{proof} By \Cref{cmgthm}, $\CMG(\cS)$ is isomorphic to $\dcW\lquot\cS$, so if $x$ is any labelled seed of $\cA$ with quiver $Q$, then

-with the final three isomorphisms provided by \cref{Gorbitgroupoid}, \cref{Wissubquotient} and \cref{clustautthm} respectively. \end{proof}
+with the final three isomorphisms provided by \Cref{Gorbitgroupoid}, \Cref{Wissubquotient} and \Cref{clustautthm} respectively. \end{proof}

-Another way to obtain an isomorphism $\Aut^+{\mathcal{A}}\cong\Aut_{\CMG(\mathcal{S})}(Q)$ is as follows.
-Let Then $\Aut_{\CMG(\mathcal{S})}(Q)$ acts freely and transitively on the right of $B_Q$ by
+Another way to obtain an isomorphism $\dircAut{\cA}\isom\Aut_{\CMG(\cS)}(Q)$ is as follows.
+Let Then $\Aut_{\CMG(\cS)}(Q)$ acts freely and transitively on the right of $B_Q$ by